alext-sap/lx-collabo/docs/en/template/00_about.md

 > ## Feedback About This Template
 >
 > Use the **Comments** pane for this topic to provide general feedback about this template.
-You could let us know here if you think that any topics are missing, if you would organize the topics in a different way, or anything else that doesn't fit in a specifc topic.
+You could let us know here if you find any topics missing, if you would organize the topics in a different way, or anything else that doesn't fit in a specifc topic.
 >
-> In addition, we would like you to share **your opinion about this new online format**:*
+> In addition, we would like you to share **your opinion about this new online format**:
 >
 > * Do you like it?
 Do you prefer it to Word/PDF format?
 >